Fundamental regions for non-isometric group actions: Results on fundamental regions

-The proof in \cite{Ratcliffe2019HyperbolicManifolds} does not translate without additional structure, because in it, the metric is leveraged to make a choice of reasonable neighbourhood (in particular, the way the distance can be reduced to uniformly approach $\overline R$ is crucial to excluding $gx$'s away from the boundary).
+\end{theoremnop*} Ratcliffe's proof of this Theorem does not translate without additional structure, because in it, the metric is leveraged to make a choice of reasonable neighbourhood (in particular, the way the distance can be reduced to uniformly approach $\overline R$ is crucial to excluding $gx$'s away from the boundary).
 This theorem is used crucially in Ratcliffe's proof of the following theorem, a statement for which we would very much like an analogue as it relates the relative compactness of the fundamental region to that of the orbit space.

 \begin{theoremnop*}[{\cite[Theorem 6.6.9]{Ratcliffe2019HyperbolicManifolds}}] Let $G$ be a discontinuous group of isometries of a locally compact metric space $X$ such that $X/G$ is compact and let $R$ be a fundamental region.
 Then $R$ is locally finite if and only if $\overline R$ is compact. \end{theoremnop*}